zowe/zowe-install-packaging/containers/conformance.md

 - NOT rely on host information such as `hostIP`, `hostPort`, `hostPath`, `hostNetwork`, `hostPID` and `hostIPC`.
 - MUST accept either `instance.env` or `zowe.yaml` as a configuration file, the same as when running on z/OS.

+### Persistent Volume(s)

+- This persistent volume MUST be created:
+  * `zowe-workspace` mounted to `/home/zowe/instance/workspace`.
+- The system administrator MUST define the persistent volume manually.
+Zowe Helm Chart and Zowe Operator do NOT create persistent volumes.

 ### Files and Directories

 In the runtime, the Zowe content is organized in this structure: